aaqibb13/Primality-Testing/README.md

 | Test #4               | [Lucas Test](https://en.wikipedia.org/wiki/Lucas_primality_test)                                 |

-# Purpose:
-The purpose of this repository is to include all the primality testing algorithms so that one can suitably understand why Miller-Rabin is an ideal choice in most cryptographic applications where Primality testing plays a crucial role.

 # Running time of the algorithms:
 | Test                  | Running Time                                                                                     |
 | --------------------- | ------------------------------------------------------------------------------------------------ |